xqyet/Invoice-Parser-Framework/README.md

 # Invoice Parser Framework

-A **framework for parsing accounting invoices** designed to streamline the process of extracting essential invoice data such as invoice numbers, customer details, billing addresses, line items, and totals from PDF invoices.
+This was a proof of concept **framework for parsing accounting invoices** I created to streamline the process of extracting invoice data such as invoice numbers, customer details, billing addresses, line items, and totals from PDF invoices.
 The framework provides a simple yet flexible GUI for both drag-and-drop and file browsing options to upload invoices and generate structured JSON files containing parsed invoice data.

 ## Features